apache/arrow/docs/source/format/Glossary.rst

        underlying data type.

-       For example, a UUID can be represented as a 16-byte fixed-size decimal type.
+       For example, a UUID can be represented as a 16-byte fixed-size binary type.

        .. seealso:: :ref:`format_metadata_extension_types`

    field
-       Denotes a column in a :term:`record batch` or :term:`table`.
+       A column in a :term:`record batch` or :term:`table`.
 Consists of a field name, a :term:`data type`, a flag indicating whether the field is nullable or not, and optional key-value metadata.

    IPC format
        A specification for how to serialize Arrow data, so it can be